department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 Dependents may also include any biological, step, or adopted children you may have who are unmarried and meet at least one of the requirements listed below.

 **At least one of these must be true for a dependent child.
 The child is unmarried and:**
-- Under 18 years old, **or**
+- Is under 18 years old, **or**
-- Between 18 and 23 years and enrolled in a qualifying school full-time, **or**
+- Is between 18 and 23 years old and enrolled in a qualifying school full time, **or**
-- Was seriously disabled before the age of 18 and is unable to care for themselves
+- Was seriously disabled before age 18 and is unable to care for themselves

 ------
 <span id="306-disability"></span>